 - 1 cup white flour

-- 1 tbsp nutritional yeast or 1 tsp vegetable stock powder optional
+- 1 tablespoon nutritional yeast or 1 teaspoon vegetable stock powder optional

 - 1 onion finely chopped